gioleppe/pastadizer/README.md

  ### How it works

- The tool uses code at https://github.com/daniele-sartiano/doh to build network fluxes distribution vectors from a list of .pcap files, then it computes euclidean distance between all the fluxes, finally plotting the number of flux pairs that cross a certain threshold input as command line argument.
+ The tool uses code at https://github.com/daniele-sartiano/doh to build network flows distribution vectors from a list of .pcap files, then it computes euclidean distance between all the flows, finally plotting the number of flux pairs that cross a certain threshold input as command line argument.
- If called with the -m flag, the tool plots a seaborn heatmap showing at first glance how dissimilar fluxes are by plotting the pairwise distance matrix.
+ If called with the -m flag, the tool plots a seaborn heatmap showing at first glance how dissimilar flows are by plotting the pairwise distance matrix.
- Fluxes under the tolerance threshold are masked.
+ Flows under the tolerance threshold are masked.

  ### Running the tool